Our Team

 Stephen’s passion for teaching language led him to teach ESL in Mexico, Russia, Turkey, and the exotic land of Minnesota.
 Through his church, he learned about volunteering at CMC then came on staff as Tutor Student Liaison because “CMC gives people the means to a stable, good life.
 Who wouldn’t support that?”
 He has made friends in five countries he had never been to before and has written an unpublished novel.
 In his free time, he reads, walks, goes birding, watches old and new movies, and cooks.

-Angie Miller, Education Coordinator
+Angie Miller, Education Services Team Lead

 Angie has a TEFL/TESOL Certificate and a B.A. in English Language Learners Studies.
 She started volunteering as a tutor at CMC and loved it so much that she applied for a job!
 Her favorite part about CMC is meeting people from all over the world and with many different backgrounds.
 In her free time, she likes to care for her animals and volunteer in her church.
 She also goes on mission trips to Guatemala every year and plans to teach there someday.